yadavan88/coursier-cheatsheets/README.md

 **Note: Most of the times, simply restarting the terminal is enough to relfect the jvm(path changes).
 But sometimes, it is required to logout and login back to reflect it.**

+**Note: ** Recently, coursier changed the default JDK for ARM based machines.
+In Mac ARM, it uses Zulu by default, in Windows ARM liberica JDK is used.
+In others, it uses Temurin.

 Command | Description
 --- | ---
 ./cs setup | Initial setup with default applications |
 cs java --jvm 11 | Download/Install AdoptOpenJDK 11
-cs java --jvm 11 --setup | Downlaod/Install AdoptOpenJDK 11 and set as default
+cs java --jvm 11 --setup | Downlaod/Install default JDK(based on arch) 11 and set as default
-cs java --jvm 11 --env | Download/Install AdoptOpenJDK 11 and print the export env statements cs java --available | List all supported JVMs cs java --installed | List all installed JVMs cs java --jvm graalvm:20.0.0 --setup | Install and setup GraalVM 20.0.0 as the default version
+cs java --jvm 11 --env | Download/Install default JDK(based on arch) 11 and print the export env statements cs java --available | List all supported JVMs cs java --installed | List all installed JVMs cs java --jvm graalvm:20.0.0 --setup | Install and setup GraalVM 20.0.0 as the default version